ilanman/Rpres_ML_2/index.md

 - Class of hill-climbing techniques
 - Efficient
-- Easier to calculate that gradient descent
+- Easier to calculate than gradient descent
   - Except for first and second derivatives
 - Fast